-Students seeking approval to transfer credit are required to submit an official transcript from the college/university.
-An official transcript should be mailed directly to the Office of Undergraduate Admissions, 515 East Jefferson Street, 1220 Student Activities Building, www.engin.umich.edu/college/academics/undergrad/ transfer/dual-enroll

-Ann Arbor, MI 48109-1316 from the college/university.
+Incoming first-year students who took a course(s) at a college or university while dually enrolled in high school may potentially receive transfer credit.
+Students seeking approval to transfer credit are required to submit an official transcript from the accredited college/university.
+An official transcript should be mailed directly to the Office of Admissions, 1220 Student Activities Building, 515 E. Jefferson Street, Ann Arbor, MI 48109-1316 , from the college/university.

-More info at our website: http://
+More info at our website: